Ivan Fedorov (politician): Career

 Fedorov was elected to 6th convocation of the Melitopol city council.
 In 2015, he was elected first deputy head of the 7th convocation of the Zaporizhzhia Oblast Council.
 In 2020, he succeeded Serhii Minko as the mayor of Melitopol.

 On 11 March 2022, the deputy head of the office of the president Kyrylo Tymoshenko stated that Fedorov had been "arrested and abducted by the Russian military."
 Ukrainian officials reported that "A group of 10 occupiers kidnapped the mayor of Melitopol, Ivan Fedorov," Ukraine's parliament said on Twitter.
 "He refused to cooperate with the enemy".
 This was corroborated by Anton Herashchenko and videos released by CNN of Russian soldiers outside a city government building.

 Subsequent to the actions of the Russian military, the prosecutor general's office of the self-proclaimed Luhansk People's Republic opened a criminal case against Fedorov.
 Their investigators stated that he "provided financial and other assistance to the banned nationalist organization Right Sector in committing terrorist crimes against civilians in Donbas."
 The following day, Saturday, 12 March, former city council member Halyna Danylchenko was installed by the Russian occupation forces with a claim of "acting mayor".

 On 12 March 2022, the president of Ukraine, Volodymyr Zelenskyy, stated that Fedorov was being tortured.
 Zelenskyy requested his release.
 On 16 March, Fedorov was freed from captivity and thanked President Zelenskyy in a phone call posted online.
 Some Ukrainian officials claimed he was freed in a "special operation".
 Zelenskyy's press aide Daria Zarivna however later claimed he was exchanged for nine Russian conscripts captured by Ukrainian forces; it was later confirmed by The New Yorker that this prisoner exchange took place in Kamianske.

 On 16 April, Fedorov attended Easter services in St. Peter's Basilica, along with Maria Mezentseva, Olena Khomenko and Rustem Umerov, in front seats.
 Pope Francis stated "Christ is risen" in Ukrainian at the service.
 Shortly after his release, Fedorov visited a number of Western European countries to discuss his recent experiences.

 Federov meets with Nebraska State Senator Tom Brewer in May 2024.

 On 4 February 2024, Fedorov was appointed Governor of Zaporizhizhia Oblast by Ukrainian president, Volodymyr Zelenskyy.

 Awards

 On 6 March 2022, Fedorov was awarded the Order for Courage III Class for significant personal contribution to the protection of state sovereignty and territorial integrity of Ukraine, courage and selfless actions shown during the organization of defense of settlements from Russian army during the Battle of Melitopol.
 He has been awarded the Order of Merit to Zaporizhizhia Oblast II and III class in 2020 and 2017 respectively.

 Accusations of criminal activity

-On May 2, 2024, Maksym Denshchyk, Director of the Legal Department of the Zaporizhzhia City Council, reported on his Facebook page that he was experiencing pressure from Ivan Fedorov, the head of the Governor of Zaporizhizhia Oblast.
+On May 2, 2024, Maksym Denshchyk, Director of the Legal Department of the Zaporizhzhia City Council, reported on his Facebook page that he was experiencing pressure from Fedorov.
 On the morning of June 11, 2024, Denshchyk was shot by unknown assailants near his apartment building in Zaporizhzhia.
 He died from his injuries, and the perpetrators fled the scene.